artsman/omnis-echarts/README.md

 ### Properties

 - `height`: Height, in `vh`, of the control within the pane.
-Default is 100%
+Default is 97% (full screen w/o scroll bar)
 - `option`: JSON input to eCharts, as usage on eCharts examples

 ### Events